 Our Indian classical music makes you feel different emotions and can get you involved in the music with the intricacies of the raga, the melody and the variations in singing including taans or gamaks.
 The adaptation of classical raags to film music make it easier to hear and simpler to perform at the same time retaining the ability of the raag to involve you and make you feel various emotions.
 Most film songs can be linked to some raag or the other.
 However, mere linking to a raag does not make it adhere or invoke the beauties of a classical raag.
-Murkis (vocal curves) adapted to the needs of film music (gamaks in South Indian music also called mini tones), variations in tune, soft undulations in singing, weaving of notes and stressing and accentuating specific notes lends beauty to a song, retains the purity of the classical base and adds rich melodic content to the tune.
+Murkis (vocal curves) adapted to the needs of film music (gamaks in South Indian music, also called mini tones), variations in tune, soft undulations in singing, weaving of notes and stressing and accentuating specific notes lend beauty to a song, retain the purity of the classical base and add rich melodic content to the tune.

 What is the difference between these two classical based songs?